 The less frequently you obtain B12 the more B12 you need to take, as B12 is best absorbed in small amounts.
 The recommendations above take full account of this.
 There is absolutely no harm in exceeding the recommended amounts or combining more than one option.

-Please share this article to help others, and if you have any questions or any topics or stories you'd like covered, email us: email@example.com.
+Please share this article to help educate others.
+If you have any questions or any topics or stories you'd like covered, drop us an email: firstname.lastname@example.org.

 Your email address will always stay private.